Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Introduction

 \section{Introduction}

 \IEEEPARstart{H}{ardware} design is a complex process that begins with specific requirements outlined in natural language.
-It involves hardware engineers translating these requirements into Hardware Description Languages (HDLs) before verifying them extensively \cite{yang2023new,tomlinson2024designing}.
+It involves hardware engineers translating these requirements into Hardware Description Languages (HDLs) before verifying them extensively~\cite{yang2023new,tomlinson2024designing}.
 During this process, hardware engineers must ensure that design constraints (such as performance, power, and area) are met, which can be repetitive and prone to errors and inefficiencies.
-Automating these processes with machine learning (ML) models, such as recent deep neural networks featuring the \textit{attention} mechanism~\cite{vaswani2023attention}, can significantly reduce the likelihood of human error and accelerate the design cycle by streamlining tasks and improving design efficiency.
-Initially, the attention-based model was introduced as an alternative to recurrent neural networks (RNNs) for natural language processing (NLP) \cite{vaswani2023attention}.
-The transformer model, which uses self-attention to focus on different parts of input data to make predictions, has led to pioneering outcomes in many domains like speech recognition, computer vision, sentiment analysis, named entity recognition, and time series analysis \cite{10.1145/3649476.3660380, app11093883, latibari2024transformers}.
-LLMs such as the Generative Pre-trained Transformer (GPT) series have demonstrated remarkable capabilities in generating human-like text, understanding context, and performing complex language-related tasks \cite{openai2024gpt4}.
+Automating these processes with machine learning (ML) models, such as recent deep neural networks featuring the \textit{attention} mechanism~\cite{NIPS2017_3f5ee243}, can significantly reduce the likelihood of human error and accelerate the design cycle by streamlining tasks and improving design efficiency.
+Initially, the attention-based model was introduced as an alternative to recurrent neural networks (RNNs) for natural language processing (NLP)~\cite{NIPS2017_3f5ee243}.
+The transformer model, which uses self-attention to focus on different parts of input data to make predictions, has led to pioneering outcomes in many domains like speech recognition, computer vision, sentiment analysis, named entity recognition, and time series analysis~\cite{10.1145/3649476.3660380, app11093883, latibari2024transformers}.
+LLMs such as the Generative Pre-trained Transformer (GPT) series have demonstrated remarkable capabilities in generating human-like text, understanding context, and performing complex language-related tasks~\cite{openai2024gpt4}.

-Figure~\ref{fig:timeline} shows the evolution of key advancements in AI and hardware design, from the introduction of google transformer architecture (2017) to the rise of LLMs like GPT-3 (2020), their application in chip design (2023), the first hardware tapeout of hardware designed with LLMs (2023), and advancements in security mechanisms using LLMs (2024).
+Figure~\ref{fig:timeline} shows the evolution of key advancements in AI and hardware design, from the introduction of the Google Transformer architecture (2017) to the rise of LLMs like GPT-3 (2020), their application in chip design (2023), the first hardware tapeout of hardware designed with LLMs (2023), and advancements in security mechanisms using LLMs (2024) and the deployment of autonomous zero-day discovery agents (2025-2026).